fire-at-will/willtaylor-dev-blog/src/pages/articles/05-02-2019---Hello-World/index.md

 Since I was a child, I've been fascinated with the way that computers work.
 I recall being enamored with the [communicators](https://en.wikipedia.org/wiki/Communicator_(Star_Trek)) used in Star-Trek or dreaming over Dexter's secret laboratory from the [90's cartoon](https://en.wikipedia.org/wiki/Dexter%27s_Laboratory) of the same name.

 As I entered my teens, my attention pivoted towards video games.
 While I raced around in Mario Kart 64, I couldn't help but wonder what was happening under the hood.
-I knew that computers were good at doing basic arithmetic, but *how* did simple arithmetic add up to create such vibrant worlds as those shown in the video games?
+I knew that computers were good at doing basic arithmetic, but *how* could simple arithmetic add up to create such vibrant worlds as those in the games I played?

 ![Mario Kart 64](./mk64.jpg)
 *Video games like Mario Kart 64 made me wonder how applications work under the hood.*